LaST-R1: Reinforcing Robotic Manipulation via Adaptive Physical Latent Reasoning: Introduction

-To this end, we introduce a unified \textbf{LaST-R1} framework with a tailored RL-based post-training paradigm for optimizing the coupled reasoning-execution process, as shwon in Figure \ref{fig:teaser} (b).
-We first present the LaST-R1 VLA model, which integrates latent CoT reasoning with action generation.
-The model autoregressively produces latent reasoning tokens to capture structured physical dynamics, serving as conditions for parallel action decoding.
-To ensure stable and expressive reasoning, these latent tokens are anchored on global future representations from a vision foundation model~\cite{simeoni2025dinov3}, providing a strong semantic and spatial prior.
-Building on this architecture, we propose \textbf{Latent-to-Action Policy Optimization (LAPO)}, a novel RL algorithm that jointly optimizes latent reasoning and action generation.
-Unlike prior RL approaches that operate solely in the action space \cite{li2025simplevla,chen2025pirl,lu2025vla}, LAPO treats latent reasoning tokens as implicit decision variables, allowing reward signals to indirectly shape the internal reasoning space.
-By unifying latent reasoning and action generation within a joint step-level likelihood ratio, LAPO facilitates effective credit assignment from environmental rewards, thereby improving the representation of physical world modeling and enhancing robustness in interactive environments.
-Finally, an \textbf{adaptive latent CoT mechanism} is introduced to augment the framework, enabling dynamic adjustment of the reasoning horizon based on task diversity.
-This facilitates allocating extensive computational resources to scenarios requiring high-level cognitive planning, while ensuring low-latency execution for reactive behaviors, optimizing the reasoning-inference trade-off.
+To this end, we propose \textbf{LaST-R1}, a novel RL post-training framework specifically developed to optimize ``latent reasoning-before-acting'' policies, as shown in Figure \ref{fig:teaser} (b).
+We first present the LaST-R1 VLA model, which tightly integrates latent CoT reasoning with action generation.
+Specifically, the model autoregressively produces latent reasoning embeddings to capture structured physical dynamics, serving as conditions for parallel action decoding.
+To ensure stable and expressive reasoning, these latent embeddings are grounded in global feature representations from a vision foundation model~\cite{simeoni2025dinov3}, providing a robust semantic and spatial prior.
+Building on this architecture, we propose \textbf{Latent-to-Action Policy Optimization (LAPO)}, a RL algorithm that jointly optimizes the latent reasoning process and action generation.
+Unlike prior RL approaches that operate solely within the action space \cite{li2025simplevla,chen2025pirl,lu2025vla}, LAPO treats latent reasoning embeddings as implicit decision variables.
+By bridging this implicit deliberation with action generation through a unified step-level likelihood ratio, our method allows environmental rewards to directly shape the latent reasoning space, thereby concurrently optimizing the model's physical comprehension and interactive robustness.
+Finally, an \textbf{adaptive latent CoT mechanism} is introduced to augment the framework, enabling the dynamic adjustment of the reasoning horizon based on task diversity.
+This allows the policy to allocate more reasoning steps for intricate manipulations, while maintaining fast execution for reactive responses, effectively balancing cognitive capacity and computational efficiency.